daveshap/OpenAI_Agent_Swarm/shared/discord_comms/README.md

 ## Creating and Inviting A Discord Bot

+For full documentation on creating and inviting Discord bots, see the following link: https://discord.com/developers/docs/getting-started

 1. **Creating a Bot**
   - Go to the Discord Developer Portal.
   - Click on the "New Application" button.
   - Give your application a name and create it.
   - In the application, navigate to the "Bot" tab and click "Add Bot".
   - Here, you can find your bot's token.
-Keep it secure.
+Add this to the `self.token` setting in the DiscordCommsSettings class.

 1. **Inviting the Bot to Your Server**
   - In the Developer Portal, navigate to the "OAuth2" tab.
   - Under "Scopes", select "bot".
   - Under "Bot Permissions", choose the permissions the bot needs:
     - Send Messages
-    - Read Messages
+    - Send Messages in Threads
     - Create Public Threads
     - Create Private Threads
+    - Embed Links
+    - Attach Files
+    - Add Reactions
+    - Mention @everyone, @here, and All Roles
+    - Manage Messages
+    - Manage Threads
+    - Read Message History
+    - Send Text-to-Speech Messages
   - Copy the generated URL under "Scopes" and open it in your browser to invite the bot to your Discord server.

+1. **Create a Channel for the Bot**
+  - Go to your server and make a new channel for the bot / swarm to chat in
+  - Add the bot to the channel
+  - Go into the channel settings and copy the channel ID.
+Add this to the `self.channel_id` setting in the DiscordCommsSettings class

 ## Events and Commands